pulpgrinder/buildiconset/README.md

 This is an update of a script originally by Wenva <lvyexuwenfa100@126.com>.
 The modifications were written by Anthony W. Hursh <pulpgrinder@protonmail.com>, and are released under a license identical to the original.

 Wenva's original script only generated the icons that were needed for iOS circa 2014.
 Since then, the number of icons needed for iOS has proliferated.
-The script now generates all resolutions needed for iOS as of late 2021 plus a few extra resolutions,for possible future use).
+The script now generates all resolutions needed for iOS as of late 2021 plus a few extra resolutions for possible future use.

-In addition, the script also generates the scads of image files (icons, logos, and splash screens) needed to build an Android app.
+In addition, the updated script also generates the scads of image files (icons, logos, and splash screens) needed to build an Android app.

 USAGE:

     ./buildiconset.sh squarefile circularfile dstpath

 DESCRIPTION: